Impatient Sea Cucumber

 Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens

-Impatient Sea Cucumber, Holothuria impatiens.
+Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens.
 Sea Cucumber collected from a tidal pool in the greater Los Cabos area, Baja California Sur, January 2016.
 Length: 15 cm (5.9 inches).

-Impatient Sea Cucumber, Holothuria impatiens.
+Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens.
 Sea Cucumber collected from a tidal pool in the greater Los Cabos area, Baja California Sur, February 2017.
 Length: 16 cm (6.3 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Impatient Sea Cucumber, Holothuria impatiens.
+Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens.
 Underwater photography taken in the greater Los Cabos area, Baja California Sur, October 2019.
 Photograph courtesy of Bob Hillis, Ivins, Utah.

-Impatient Sea Cucumber, Holothuria impatiens.
+Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens.
 Underwater photography taken in the greater Loreto area, Baja California Sur, May 2023.
 Photograph courtesy of Dr. Tom Bartol, Carlsbad, California.

-Morphology: Impatient Sea Cucumbers have a slender, conical, or bottle-shaped, body.
+Morphology: Impatient Sea Cucumbers have a slender, conical, or bottle-shaped body.
 The mouth is located at the narrow end on the body.
 The mouth is encircled by twenty short, white, tentacles, though they are often retracted from view.
 The exterior is covered with conical protuberances of varying height.
 Impatient Sea Cucumbers may be whitish, gray, brown, or reddish in color.
 There are usually 5 to 7 darker bands around the narrow part of the body.
-This species reaches at least 16.2 cm (6.5 inches) in length.
-Some sources extend this to 25 cm (9.8 inches) in length.
+The Impatient Sea Cucumber reaches 16.2 cm (6.5 inches) in length.
+Some sources extend this length to 25 cm (9.8 inches).

 Diet: Impatient Sea Cucumbers are detritivores.
 They ingest sea floor sediment and digest the organic matter.
 The remaining sand and non-digestible matter is expelled.

-Reproduction: Impatient Sea Cucumbers are gonochoristic (male or female for life).
+Reproduction: Impatient Sea Cucumbers are gonochoric (male or female for life).
 They reproduce sexually through broadcast spawning, with external fertilization.
 The gametes form planktonic larva.
 The larva pass through several phases over a two month period.
 After this time they settle to the bottom to begin their benthic life.

-Human Interactions: The targeting of Impatient Sea Cucumbers by fisheries has not been doucumented, however they are probably the target of artisanal fisheries, as are other sea cucumber species.
+Human Interactions: The targeting of Impatient Sea Cucumbers by fisheries has not been documented, however they are probably the target of artisanal fisheries, as are other sea cucumber species.
 Otherwise, Impatient Sea Cucumbers have no direct impact on human activities.
 From a conservation perspective the the Impatient Sea Cucumber has not been formally evaluated however they are fairly common with a very wide distribution and should be consider to be of Least Concern.

 Synonyms: Fistularia impatiens, Holothuria (Thymiosycia) impatiens bicolor, Holothuria (Thymiosycia) impatiens concolor, Holothuria (Thymiosycia) impatiens lutea, Holothuria (Thymiosycia) impatiens pulchra, Holothuria (Thymiosycia) impatiens var. bicolor, Holothuria (Thymiosycia) impatiens var. concolor, Holothuria (Thymiosycia) impatiens var. lutea, Holothuria (Thymiosycia) impatiens var. pulchra, Holothuria botellus, Holothuria fulva, Holothuria impatiens, Holothuria impatiens var. bicolor, Holothuria impatiens var. concolor, Holothuria impatiens var. lutea, Holothuria impatiens var. pulchra, and Holothuria ophidiana.